AMWA-TV/info-006/docs/How To practical examples.md

 }
 ```

 You should also receive the notification of the change event as shown below.
 In the JSON notification you see the `oid` of the `right-gain` 23 along with the `propertyId` that was changed.
-Finally, the `changeType` and new `propertyValue` are provided in the change event notification.
+Finally, the `changeType` and new property `value` are provided in the change event notification.

 ```json
 {